-Students having questions pertaining to this Act may direct inquiries to the Director of Student Development and Enrollment Management.
+Students must provide official notification to the Admissions Office to prevent the disclosure of directory information.
+Students having questions pertaining to FERPA may contact the Director of Student Development and Enrollment Management.

 Degrees, Diplomas, and Certificates

 Danville Community College offers the following degrees, diplomas, and certificates for students who successfully complete approved programs: